Satipatthana - the Way of Mindfulness - is a traditional Buddhist meditation training, also described as Skilful Means.

 "Beyond the rightness and wrongness of things, there is a field.
 I will meet you there"

-It was after having been confronted by illness, old age and death, that the Buddha started his quest for “the cessation of suffering”.
+Having been confronted by the un-avoidable realities of impermanence, of suffering, of illness, old age and death, the Buddha started his quest towards “the cessation of suffering”.

-Sati – Mindfulness is the indispensable factor for the development of wisdom and that of skilful means, i.e. the Four Brahma Viharas of Loving Kindness, Compassion, Sympathetic Joy and Equanimity.
+Sati – Mindfulness is the indispensable factor for these investigations and for the development of wisdom and that of the skillful means of Loving Kindness, Compassion, Sympathetic Joy and Equanimity.

-In the Satipatthana Sutta the Buddha addressed the bhikkhus as follows: "This is the only way, O bhikkhus, for the purification of beings, for the overcoming of sorrow and lamentation, for the destruction of suffering and grief, for reaching the right path, for the attainment of Nibbana, namely, the Four Foundations of Mindfulness”
+In the Satipatthana Sutta the Buddha addressed his followers as follows: "This is the only way, O bhikkhus, for the purification of beings, for the overcoming of sorrow and lamentation, for the destruction of suffering and grief, for reaching the right path, for the attainment of awakening, namely, the Four Foundations of Mindfulness”.

 Sati is a surrendering to and resting in the moment that presents itself at the time, fully and joyfully with lightness of heart and mind.